Menu

 Good to know: The hillside location means a walk down to Skala (about 10 minutes) and a steeper walk back up.
 The gardens are the hotel's defining feature β€” lush, fragrant, and beautifully maintained.
 The pool views extend across the harbor.

-Check prices for Porto Scoutari on Booking.com
+Check prices for Porto Scoutari on Booking.com, or compare options on Agoda.

 Chora Hotels